abdulmajid5886/ESP32_WiFiManager/README.md

    - Power on the device
    - Connect to "WASA Grw" WiFi network
    - Navigate to 192.168.4.1 in a web browser
-   - Enter your WiFi credentials
+   - Enter your primary WiFi credentials
-   - Device will restart and connect to your network
+   - Device will save credentials and connect to your network

+2. **Adding Additional Networks**:
+   - Press reset button or power cycle the device
+   - Wait for connection attempt to existing networks
+   - If no connection is possible, the AP mode will start
+   - Connect to "WASA Grw" WiFi network again
+   - Add another network through the portal
+   - Up to 5 networks can be stored

-2. **Normal Operation**:
+3. **Normal Operation**:
-   - Device connects to configured WiFi
+   - Device automatically connects to available known networks
-   - Serves status page on local IP address
+   - Seamlessly switches between networks if one becomes unavailable
+   - Shows current connection status via Serial monitor
+   - Automatically manages network failover

+4. **Troubleshooting**:
+   - If no saved networks are available, device enters AP mode
+   - Connection attempts timeout after 10 seconds
+   - Device will try all saved networks before entering AP mode
+   - Serial monitor (115200 baud) shows detailed connection status

 ## File Structure